camdenmoo/aeidemo/README.md

 ## AEI Demo

-This is well outside the remit of your project outline, but after reading through the brief I chose to build the kind of tool I would like to see applied to the the situation described for 'Paradise Music'.
+This is well outside the remit of your tech test outline, but after reading through the brief I chose to build the kind of tool I would like to see applied to the the situation described for 'Paradise Music'.

 The functionality to search available releases by text entry (iTunes 1st Jun 2021) is included at [https://aeidemo.frankjones.co/command-line](https://aeidemo.frankjones.co/command-line).